BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 BigCommerce templates

 BigCommerce offers a reasonably good selection of responsive templates that you can use for the design of your online store.
+When researching this piece, I counted 12 free BigCommerce themes and 184 paid themes; and each one comes in a number of different versions, so there is more choice available in the theme department than these numbers suggest.

 You can browse the latest BigCommerce themes here.